-All of the products handled the legitimate applications correctly, with no mistakes at all.
-This is an excellent result for all involved.
+All of the products handled the legitimate applications correctly, with no mistakes.
+This is an exceptionally good performance.

-The leading products from Broadcom, Kaspersky, Microsoft, McAfee and FireEye all win AAA awards.
+The leading products from Broadcom, Crowdstrike, Deep Instinct, Kaspersky, McAfee, Microsoft, Sophos, VIPRE, FireEye and ESET all win AAA awards.

 Appendices APPENDIX A: Terms Used